ZZROTDesign/docker-clean/USAGE.md

 Stops and removes all containers, images, and dangling volumes and restarts the docker daemon (supports OSX, Windows, and Linux).

+#### Specifying the Docker Host

+For running on a docker host, you can use the flag, useful for maintenance of docker swarm integrations, you can use the `-H` or `--host` to provide a host.

+Example:

+`$ docker-clean -H 127.0.0.1:4000`

+Specifies to run the docker-clean command at 127.0.0.1:4000

 ### Additional Flags